evertonmaciel/Rare7/README.md

 # Data format/information

-The data input to Rare7 is a data frame that contains the following.
+The data input to Rare is a data frame that contains the following structure.

 'data.frame':	5 obs. of  5 variables: